How to Master Your Hole Saw

 Hole saws are often tasked with cutting through studs and joists, which are typically pine, spruce or Douglas fir.
 All of these species contain lots of pitch and resin, which build up on the hole saw’s teeth.
 This buildup adds friction, slows cutting and increases heat.
 This excess heat causes the teeth to dull very quickly.
 Cleaning off the pitch after use greatly extends the life of hole saws.
 You can buy specially formulated cleaners, such as CMT Formula 2050 Blade & Bit Cleaner ($18 for an 18-ounce bottle) at home centers.
 Or, do a quick search online to find plenty of homemade solutions.

 Don’t struggle with worn-out hole saws

 Like any other cutting tool, a hole saw will get dull with use.
 If your hole saw cuts slowly or starts to smoke, it’s likely dull and needs replacing.
-If you’re adept at sharpening, you can give it a shot, but a new saw makes life much easier.
+If you’re adept at sharpening, you can give it a shot, but a new hole saw makes life much easier.
 Check out this hole saw kit from Lenox.

 Build your own kit

 A quality hole saw kit costs $50 to $200, depending on the number of hole saw sizes and the type of teeth (bimetal, carbide or diamond; bimetal teeth are sufficient for most work).
 If you can’t afford to buy the whole kit at once, don’t worry.
 Most manufacturers sell individual hole saws and arbors.
 Build your kit one saw at a time as needed, sticking with one brand so you can use the dedicated arbor for new hole saws.
 That way, you won’t end up with odd-sized hole saws that you’ll never use.

 Use a drill press